Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 ### Code

-• The [W3Schools Online Web Tutorials](https://www.w3schools.com/) have been a huge help throughout the creation of this website.
+• The [W3Schools Online Web Tutorials](https://www.w3schools.com/) were a huge help throughout the creation of this website.
 Nothing was ever copied from it, but it was extensively used as a source of code knowledge/confirmation.
-A good example of this was the use of the [CSS overflow-x property value](https://www.w3schools.com/cssref/css3_pr_overflow-x.asp) on the 320px-480px media query.
+A good example of this was the use of the [CSS "overflow-x: hidden" property value](https://www.w3schools.com/cssref/css3_pr_overflow-x.asp) on the 320px-480px media query.

 • [Mike Dane's Giraffe Academy CSS tutorial about flexbox](https://www.youtube.com/watch?v=6FedyF0F2i8&list=PLLAZ4kZ9dFpNO7ScZFr-WTmtcBY3AN1M7&index=14) on [Mike's YouTube channel](https://www.youtube.com/channel/UCvmINlrza7JHB1zkIOuXEbw) was crucial for me to understand the CSS flexbox layout and be able to use it on several code blocks of this website.